I am Dr. Melissa Cooper, an NINDS K99/R00 Postdoctoral Fellow at NYU Grossman School of Medicine.

 (Vanderbilt University, Class of 2019)

-B.S. in Biological Sciences, with Honors, and in Psychology; Minors in Biochemistry and in Chemistry
+B.S.
+(Dual) in Biological Sciences, with Honors, and in Psychology; Minors in Biochemistry and in Chemistry

 (Florida State University, Class of 2014)